 What is a payday loan?

 Before diving into alternatives, understand what exactly is involved with a payday loan.
-In short, it’s a small amount of money borrowed for a small period of time.
+In short, it’s a small cash advance borrowed for a short period of time.
 The most common loan terms are two weeks because that’s how long it takes most people to receive their next paycheck.

-A payday loan covers short-term needs like paying rent when your budget falls short or when an unexpected expense like a car repair pops up.
-Perhaps most appealing about a payday loan is the fact that there are very few requirements for approval and most lenders don’t run a credit check.
+Payday loans cover short-term needs like paying rent when your budget falls short or when an unexpected expense like a car repair pops up.
+Perhaps most appealing about them is the fact that there are very few requirements for approval and most lenders don’t run a credit check.